How winning a scholarship gave Tasha confidence to succeed

 Tasha overcame a family tragedy and difficult upbringing to become the first in her family to graduate from university.

-Tasha Reynolds knows just how important it is to have people who believe in you.
+Our scholarship recipient Tasha knows just how important it is to have people who believe in you.
 Most young adults lean on their parents for support as they pursue a tertiary education, but for Tasha that wasn’t a possibility.
 Her father passed away when Tasha was only in Year 7, and she was sent to live with a family friend.

 Although she dreamed of university, Tasha was riddled with doubts about her chances.
 Luckily, she made the decision to apply for a Sisters of Charity Foundation Tertiary Scholarship – and her whole mindset changed when she won it.